Multibank Letterbox Guide

 Opening

-If your multibank is to be installed on a wall, it's pretty much a no-brainer that you need front opening, unless you have the bank open up on the other side of the wall.
-In this case, a rear opening unit is ideal as it provides extra security.
-We often see multibanks with attempted break ins where the doors will be bent upwards by a screwdriver.
+If your multibank is to be installed on a wall, it's pretty much a no-brainer that you need front opening.
+If you are recessing the bank through a wall, in this case, a rear opening unit is ideal as it provides extra security if the doors can open in a area that is not accessible to the public.

 A multibank of six, with rear opening doors.